Thinking of making a move when the time is right? Here are 11 steps to take now:

 4. Revamp your resume, of course.

 If you wait until an opportunity comes up, you’ll have to do this in a hurry and the quality may suffer.
 And if you think you may want to hire a resume writer, waiting until the last minute puts you in the position of choosing a writer on the basis of “how soon” they can do it rather than “how well.”
 Many resume writers avoid taking on rush projects, or charge extra if they do.

-6. Keep doing a great job even if you’re planning to leave.
+5. Keep doing a good job even if you’re planning to leave.

 You can probably think of several reasons why this is important, e.g., feeling good about yourself, looking good to the many employers who prefer to hire the already-employed, and getting good references.
 (Officially or “off the record,” people talk!)

 6. Look for opportunities to grow, whether in your current job or on the side.

 If your day-to-day work isn’t building your marketability, consider volunteering for a skill-building project or finding a problem to solve.
 It may be hard to make the time, but your career will benefit more from doing something special than from simply “keeping the conveyor belt moving.”

 7. Work on any financial issues that could hold you back.